Getting Started

 # define our very simple context-free grammar

-# Can add and multiply an input variable x or the integers 1,2.
+# Can add and multiply over the input variable x and the integers 1,2.

 Number = |(1:2)